Bruno-SSC/space-tourism/commit_log.md

     - fixed the styling bug of the image width not stretching when switching to destination page. com4
-    - implemented the destination page component for mobile.
+    - implemented the destination page component for mobile. com5
+    - implemented the crew page component for mobile.